Sally077/Calendar/README.md

 I have created a series of tests as I went along and took screenshots of some of the tests I tried when I ran my code.

-Test 1 Testing

-Test 2 Console log
+Test 1 Testing to see if the date displayed on the web browser matched up after applying the moment code

+Test 2 testing to see how the time blocks are shown after applying various bootstrap frameworks and styles

-Test 3 Checking that the colour will show grey
+Test 3 Checking that the colour will show grey if the time has passed

-Test 4 Checking that the colour will show  green
+Test 4 Checking that the colour will show  green if the time has not yet occured

+Test 5 Checking that the colour will show  red when time is currently displayed

-Test 5 Testing to see if the hour matches the current time
+Test 6 Checking to see if the hour matches the current time

-Test x testing to see if the inputted data will save to local storage
+Test 7 checking to see if a text input is saved to local storage

+Test 8 Checking to see if data remains when data is refreshed in the browser